Egyptian Atayef (Qatayef)

 Instructions

-In a bowl, combine chopped walnuts, shredded coconut, golden raisins, and ground cinnamon.
-Mix everything together until well incorporated.
-This will be the delicious spiced filling for the atayef.
+In a bowl, combine the walnuts, shredded coconut, golden raisins, and ground cinnamon.
+Mix well until evenly distributed, then set aside.

 Comments